thomasrobertgee/recipe-app/README.md

 This section outlines the planned features to evolve the app from an MVP into a full-featured product.

 ### User Personalization
-- **Budget Tracking:** Allow users to set a weekly or monthly budget and see how their shopping list compares.
 - **OAuth:** Add "Sign in with Google" as an alternative login method.
 - **My Pantry Feature:** Allow users to track ingredients they already own to reduce food waste and cost.
 - **User-Uploaded Recipes:** Allow users to add and save their own personal recipes to their collection.